The Grammarsaurus Curriculum

 Fieldwork Unit

-My Local Area and Tulum, Mexico
+My local area and Tulum, Mexico

 In this unit, children will use atlases and globes to discover about the world, including the seven continents and five oceans, the countries, capital cities and surrounding seas of the UK and the equator and poles.
 Children will develop fieldwork and map skills, creating maps of the school and their local area.
 Children will learn the geographical human and physical features of Tulum in Mexico and compare them to the geographical features of their own local area.